 But in many cases today, there are numerous traders from different countries fighting to offer the best possible prices.
 High competition consistently brings prices down to the least possible profitable price.

 Efficiency in Production Processes

-High competition also forces manufacturers to try and offer the most efficiency in their operations.
+The high competition also forces manufacturers to try and offer the most efficient in their operations.
 Some choose to come up with new ways to produce the same products.
 Others opt to improve existing processes for optimal efficiency.

 Climate changes and other environmental factors greatly limit the kind of food we can access during any given season.
 This would mean going without a favorite fruit or other food product for as long as conditions are unfavorable for its growth or processing.
 But international trade has made it possible to access almost anything all year round.

 It has also made it possible for less developed nations to gain from the technology in their more advanced counterparts.
 This is why almost everyone in the world now has access to electronic products like cell phones, TV sets, washing machines, refrigerators, laptops among others regardless of their location.
 This has served to improve the living standards of those in isolated places or third-world countries that do not manufacture such items.

 This benefit comes in handy, particularly for agricultural-based economies.
 Farm produce is inherently perishable and you have a surplus of it, you either need to get market fast or watch it rot.
 There are countries whose climate and geological conditions highly favor the production of one kind of food.
 This makes farmers tend to concentrate on that particular product as they are sure it will excel.

 But when it does excel and everyone has an abundance of it then they are forced to sell at throwaway prices just to get rid of the surplus.
 With the export market ever at the ready, however, this no longer has to be the case.
 There is almost always a market that needs that surplus product and a means to get it there.